NotMugil/dotfiles/README.md

 - [ ] rofi and wallpaper select only focuses after mouse movement

 ### Tasks
+- [x] Wlogout configuration
-- [ ] More panel styles && panel selector
+- [x] More panel styles && panel selector
 - [ ] Symlink management
-- [ ] Wlogout configuration

 # Credits
 _Thanks a lot for [r/unixporn](https://www.reddit.com/r/unixporn/) community for inspiring me to do this._